Mental Health Facilities San Joaquin County, CA

 Victor Community Support Services

-Victor Community Support Services is a mental health clinic in San Joaquin County, California, located at 2495 West March Lane, Suite 125, 95207 zip code.
-Victor Community Support Services offers outpatient treatment.
-Victor Community Support Services provides psychotropic medication, activity therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Victor Community Support Services also supports people with PTSD, clients referred from the court/judicial system and people with trauma.
-Some other services provided by Victor Community Support Services include intensive case management, mentoring/peer support/consumer-run services and family psychoeducation.
+Victor Community Support Services is a mental health treatment clinic in San Joaquin County, California, located at 2495 West March Lane, Suite 125, 95207 zip code.
+Victor Community Support Services provides outpatient treatment.
+Victor Community Support Services provides individual psychotherapy, couples/family therapy and behavior modification to young adults, children / adolescents and adults.
+Victor Community Support Services also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services provided by Victor Community Support Services consist of psychosocial rehabilitation services, mentoring/peer support/consumer-run services and family psychoeducation.

 Childrens Home Of Stockton

-Call (855) 615-0033 to get 24/7 help with treatment.
+Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Frequently Asked Questions About Mental Health Treatment in San Joaquin County, CA